Can Foreigners Buy Property in Bali?

 Management Fees

-Typical management fees are 15–25% of gross rental revenue, deducted before your payout.
-Some operators use a hybrid model (lower % plus a fixed monthly retainer).
-What's included varies.
+Typical management fees are 15 to 25% of gross rental revenue, deducted before your payout.
+Some operators use a hybrid model (lower percentage plus a fixed monthly retainer).
+What is included varies.
 Always confirm whether platform fees (Airbnb typically charges 3%), cleaning fees, and minor maintenance are covered within the management percentage or charged separately.

-After management fees, operational costs, and platform charges, most well-located Bali villas net between 10–14% per year on purchase price, significantly above what you'd achieve in most Western markets even on gross yield.
+After management fees, operational costs, and platform charges, most well-located Bali villas net between 10 to 14% per year on purchase price, significantly above what you would achieve in most Western markets even on gross yield.

 Insurance & Guest Damage